 In addition to the Health and Safety Policy there are policies and risk assessments in place regarding food preparation and hygiene.
 These determine safe practices in school and the kitchen/ dining room.

 The Academy follows the SCARF personal, social, health and emotional curriculum through weekly sessions along with special sessions with CORAM Life education experts that address, age appropriately, relevant issues with the children.
 We also discuss a wide range of issues around safety and wellbeing on a regular basis in assemblies.
 Our Academy welfare team is also playing an integral part in keeping our children safe and caring for their wellbeing on a daily basis.

 We have key trained members of staff, designated to oversee first aid and there are a number of first aid kits situated around school.

-In the case of an emergency, the school will call for emergency treatment first before contacting the parent.
+Staff deal with children with the utmost sensitivity and act in loco parentis.
+Wherever necessary, parents will be contacted and in the case of an emergency, the school will call for emergency treatment first before contacting the parent.

 We take great care to maintain a secure site around the perimeter of the school and all children are supervised at all times.
 We lock our school gates during the school day and visitors must always report to school via the main reception.

 Children should be encouraged to use the internet, but at all times in a safe way.
 The Academy runs a Smoothwall system as well as monitoring that flags inappropriate use of Academy IT equipment to senior leaders who take immediate action to keep everyone safe.

 If members of staff ever have any concerns about people working within the school, paid or unpaid, they have a professional duty to inform the Headteacher or Governing body accordingly.
 This can be done in writing or verbally but staff should be prepared to discuss issues in the confidence that any such matter will be dealt with sensitively and with the highest appropriate level of confidentiality.